 The trigger pull should be so gentle as to surprise you.

 Now, this is the most important part.
 In order to give the command to fire, you and your guide must agree on the right signal.
 I can’t tell you how many times confusion at the trigger has cost me a shot, or made one less than on the mark.
 If hearing protection is in place, your guide might want to tap three times rapidly on a shoulder.
-They can also whisper, “Fire” if no hearing protection is in place.
+They can also whisper, “Fire” if no hearing protection is in place and the game is far away.

 Having successfully obtained official documentation from the National Rifle Association, local law-enforcement, and even the U.S. military by passing their guidelines of firearm proficiency, I have used these skills to carry firearms in public for over 13-years as the first totally blind concealed weapons permit holder in the United States—a fact well-researched to be now indisputable.
 In so doing, I have come to realize that no one in the gun debate is choosing to listen to the facts, immediately going instead to entrenched beliefs that the blind do not recognize and work around their limitations regarding firearms to insure safety and accuracy.
 That is why I have turned my life’s focus to the great outdoors, where a certain sanity has my marksmanship evaluated only by the amount of game in my freezer.
 In my opinion, the gun debate has become a repetitive dirge that makes the over-used phrase “Commonsense” appear to have nothing common, or sensible about it.
 The only thing that unites both sides it seems is the issue of the blind to exercise their Second Amendment rights.
 In this, everyone seems to think disaster, but where are the numbers?
 There are none, so I say, “Stop making an issue where none exists.”